 In an interview, Jonathan revealed that ever since they sold their first house, they’ve seen what home really means to a family.
 They hope to build more inexpensive homes for needy families.

 At the end of the day, charity boils down to passion.
 It doesn’t matter if you’re a celebrity or a regular person or if you’re earning millions or minimum wage.
-If you have the heart for helping others, that’s all that counts.
+If you have the heart for helping like theses celebrities helping the homeless, that’s all that counts.